SODP logo

 Vertical Ad Networks

-A vertical ad network focuses on a specific industry or niche, providing access to websites that are related to this particular niche.
+A vertical ad network focuses on a specific industry or niche, providing access to websites that are related to this particular niche, such as healthcare, finance and travel.

 Examples: